thevpc/ndoc/README.md

 - web served

 ## SCM firendly
-You can create a single file by slide for instance and track your slides individually, as they are plain text files if you render a folder it will recursively render all its files and subfolders.
+You can create a separate file for each slide, making it easy to track them individually since they are plain text files.
+When you render a folder, all its files and subfolders are processed recursively.
-This is quite a simpler way to organize your documentation.
+This provides a simpler and more structured way to organize your documentation.
-Files are simply ordered by name.
+Files are ordered naturally by name.

 ## Where to start
-run halfa-viewer (under app) and open `GIHUB_ROOT/documentation/halfa-doc folder` This will display a presentation of halfa documentation written in halfa and rendered as a presentation
+Run halfa-viewer (located under app) and open the GITHUB_ROOT/documentation/halfa-doc folder.
+This will render a presentation of the Halfa documentation, written in Halfa and displayed as slides.

 You can play with files under halfa-doc to understand how this tool works